 The Huntington Library

 The San Marino museum and botanical garden reopened on Wednesday, January 15.
-In addition, it’ll be offering free admission to its “Southern California neighbors who've been displaced, evacuated or experienced loss during the wildfires” through the end of the month.
-Note that the “Neighbors in Need” offer is limited to reservations between 2 and 5pm.
-In addition, the three main art galleries are currently closed, as are the jungle garden, upper bonsai court, conservatory, Shōya House and Studio for Lodging the Mind.
+In addition, it offered free admission to its “Southern California neighbors who’ve been displaced, evacuated or experienced loss during the wildfires” through the end of January.
+Note that the “Neighbors in Need” offer was limited to reservations between 2 and 5pm.
+In addition, select galleries in the three main art galleries are currently closed, as is the Rose Hills Conservatory.

 Descanso Gardens